 City leaders can dramatically impact children’s health, in particular children of color, who are most adversely impacted by these environmental harms.
 By addressing the social and physical determinants of health through access to healthy foods, lead abatement, and more, city leaders can play a major role in addressing these disparities.

-The Mayors Innovation Project, in partnership with Healthy Babies Bright Futures, provided grants to cities across the country to work towards better health outcomes for children.
-We are excited to share the story of one of …
+The Mayors Innovation Project, in partnership with Healthy Babies Bright Futures, provided grants to cities across the country to work toward better health outcomes for children.
+We are excited to share the story of one of our grant recipients, Middleton, WI.

 Mayors Innovation Project & Healthy Babies Bright Futures.
 How Salt Lake City Increased Equitable Access to Healthier Foods for Kids.